20 of the Most Exciting and Badass New Cars of 2018

 Porsche 911 GT2 RS

 How can a 690-horsepower Porsche not be one of the most exciting new arrivals for 2018?
 The 911 GT2 RS achieves that total thanks to a 3.8L twin-turbo flat-six.
 And not only that.
 Dedicated track car also reaches 60 mph from standstill in just 2.7 seconds, while maxing out at 210 mph.
 Knowing how good Porsches handle corners, the GT2 RS looks like a no brainer when listing potentially the quickest sports cars out there.
 After all, it is the most powerful and most brutal 911 ever produced.
 At least for now.
-It also costs around $300,000, on the other hand.
+It also costs around $300,000, on the other hand, but that’s a small price to pay for one of the most exciting cars of the year…right?

 Jeep Wrangler (JL)